MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### How do optional connected experiences affect Sales agent?

-If your organization has disabled the [optional connected experiences](/microsoft-365-apps/privacy/optional-connected-experiences#admin-controls-for-optional-connected-experiences) policy, the Sales app isn't displayed in Outlook for users that have installed the app by themselves.
-If the Sales app has been deployed by an administrator, it is displayed for users.
+If your organization has disabled the [optional connected experiences](/microsoft-365-apps/privacy/optional-connected-experiences#admin-controls-for-optional-connected-experiences) policy, the Sales agent isn't displayed in Outlook for users that have installed the app by themselves.
+If the Sales agent has been deployed by an administrator, it is displayed for users.

 ### How can I provide feedback about Sales agent?